 AWARD (Association for Water and Rural Development): AWARD implements the USAID RESILIM-O programme (Resilience in the Limpopo River Basin-Olifants River Catchment).
 The programme aims to improve trans-boundary management and governance of water and biodiversity in the Olifants River catchment.
 RESILIM-O focuses on building resilience in the Olifants River catchment.
-RESILIM-B is a sister programme that works on the wider Limpopo Basin.
+RESILIM-O focuses on building resilience in the Olifants River catchment.
+RESILIM-O focuses on the wider Limpopo Basin.
 AWARD is currently implementing projects to improve the capacity of stakeholders to sustainably manage water resources and biodiversity in the Olifants catchment.
 For an electronic version of this handbook, the GIS shapefiles and JPEG maps.

-Contact AWARD at Tel: 015 793 0503 / 0145; Email: info@award.org.za;
+Contact AWARD at Tel: 015 793 0503 / 0145; Email: info@award.org.za; Website: www.award.org.za).

-Website: www.award.org.za).